You excel in writing perfect blogs but don’t promote them enough? I hate to break it to you, but blogging without promotion is a losing game.

 Make SEO Self-Promote Your Content

 Let’s start with the OG of content promotion.
-Why is SEO OG?
+Why is SEO the OG?
 Because you don’t really have to promote your content.
 It promotes itself if you nail the SEO.

 By building a foundation, SEO enables Google and other search engines to send relevant traffic to your blog consistently.